BonsaiDen/JavaScript-Garden/doc/undefined.md

 The language also defines a global variable that has the value of `undefined`, this variable is also called `undefined`.
-But this variable is **not** a constant, meaning that it can be easily overwritten which then leads to abstruse bugs.
+But this variable is **not** a constant, nor is it a keyword of the language.
+This means that its *value* can be easily overwritten.

 > **ES5 Note:** `undefined` in ECMAScript 5 is **no longer** *writable* in strict
 > mode, but its name can still be shadowed by for example a function with the name